27th February 2025

 Professor Zaffer Iqbal, Chartered Consultant Clinical Psychologist and Clinical Director, NAViGO

-In this keynote, Professor Zaffer Iqbal will present his innovative work on the triage model for suicide risk management.
+In this keynote, Professor Zaffer Iqbal presented his innovative work on the triage model for suicide risk management.
 Drawing on years of experience, he has developed a novel systems-level approach to differentiate the severity of suicide risk presentations, ensuring fast-track pathways to care for all, including life-threatening cases.
-He will cover how the model addresses operational challenges, such as service saturation, and its preliminary impacts on suicidality, suicide rates, and service user outcomes.
+He covered how the model addresses operational challenges, such as service saturation, and its preliminary impacts on suicidality, suicide rates, and service user outcomes.

 14:45 - 15:05 | Coffee Break